LGBTQ people in Nigeria: Culture

 Many LGBTQ Nigerians use the label 'queer', due to the legal repercussions of being deemed gay or lesbian.

 Despite repressive laws and public attitudes, an underground LGBTQ culture does exist, especially in Lagos and its suburbs.
 Many LGBTQ Lagos residents found an inclusive space in Lagos Fashion Week, which embraced gender non-conforming styles and models, although the event has been under pressure for years to dampen this attitude.
 Some more inclusive brands have chosen to hold private showings of their collections.

 The city has been home to a ballroom scene since the early 2000s; to protect attendees, event details are released only shortly beforehand.
 LGBTQ party organizers may partner with private security firms to ensure partygoers' safety.
 Pride in Lagos, an annual event held since 2021, includes ballroom performances.

 Many LGBTQ Nigerians use social media to connect and to share their experiences and opinions.

+Media

+LGBTQ+ representation in Nigerian media has often been limited due to discriminatory laws and societal stigma.
+During the early 2000s, films often ignored queer experiences or depicted same-sex relationships as negative, resulting in poor consequences.
+Online spaces became a way for creators to bypass institutional restrictions and portray a broader range of LGBTQ+ stories, including via web series, written publications, and independent films.

+Authors in the Nigerian diaspora have also written queer literature set in Nigeria, and in general, African queer memoir and fiction has grown throughout the 2000s.
+Notable recent works by authors in the Nigerian diaspora include Chris Abani's GraceLand, Chinelo Okparanta's Under the Udala Trees and Akwaeke Emezi's Freshwater.

+In 2020, Ìfé, by Pamela Adie and Uyaiedu Ikpe-Etim, was released as the first Nigerian movie to portray lesbian relationships positively.
+It was blocked from showing in cinemas by the National Film Video Censors Board.
+Other recent media to showcase nuanced LGBTQ+ characters includes 14 Years and a Day, Ixora, and Wura.